raajok/DotaOracle/README.md

 # Dota Oracle
+Dota Oracle is my ongoing Discord bot project.
+For now, it provides Dota 2 specific statistics via slash commands and plays music in voice channels.
 ## Commands
 Below is a list of all commands with descriptions.
 Required parameters are in square brackets [] and optional parameters are in curly brackets {}.
 | Command | Description |